pyy2/cs1653-2019su-kmd127-pyy2-stm107/reports/phase-1.md

 **Property 9:** **FILESYSTEM HIERARCHY**

 Filesystem hierarchy states that there will be a hierarchical system structure with directories and files at the bottom.
 This will allow files to move physical storage locations in memory while keeping the same name.
-It will follow a tree structure that separates naming hierachy from storage hierarchy.
+It will follow a tree structure that separates naming hierarchy from storage hierarchy.

 ** **